np-overflow/scratch-to-python/challenges/04-loop-and-lists/README.md

 ### Outputs
 - `"Hello {name}.
 You are the {no}'{st/nd/rd/th} person"`

-### Tips
-- 11-20 is a special case where the st/end/rd/th doesn't apply.
-Ignore for now
-- Try for a special challenge

 ### Sample
 ```
 Who would you like to greet?
 Bob, Mary, Jane, Judy

 Hello Bob.
-You are the 1st Person.
+You are No. 1 in the list.
 Hello Mary.
-You are the 2nd Person.
+You are No. 2 in the list.
 Hello Jane.
-You are the 3rd Person.
+You are No. 3 in the list.
 Hello Judy.
-You are the 4th Person.
+You are No. 4 in the list.
 ```